 Remember it is impossible to please God apart from faith!

-3. Because James said, “Abraham’s faith was working with his works”,
+In verse 22, James said, “Abraham’s faith was working with his works”,

-what were Abraham’s works, according to Gen 22?
+1. What were Abraham’s works, according to Gen 22?

 v3 doesn’t argue with God;